-Boston-based musician Tyler Burchfield is gaining critical acclaim on the East Coast as a multi-instrumentalist, composer, arranger, and teacher.
-Tyler’s passions range from small group improvisation to large ensemble composition and arrangement, utilizing a host of influences from the jazz, rock, soul, and classical traditions, emphasizing a sensitivity to melody and texture.
+Brooklyn-based musician Tyler Burchfield is gaining critical acclaim on the East Coast as a multi-instrumentalist, composer, arranger, and teacher.
+Tyler’s experience ranges from small group improvisation to large ensemble composition and arrangement, utilizing a host of influences from the jazz, rock, soul, and classical traditions, emphasizing a sensitivity to melody and texture.

 Originally from Gainesville, Florida, Tyler was exposed to many musical influences growing up, beginning Suzuki piano lessons at age 4 and listening to classic oldies on the car radio.
-Throughout middle and high school, he dabbled in many instruments, including guitar, bass, drums, flute, and clarinet, with tenor and baritone saxophones emerging as his primary instruments.
+Throughout middle and high school, he learned in many instruments, including guitar, bass, drums, flute, and clarinet, and ultimately chose saxophone as his primary performing instrument.

-In addition to freelancing and recording, Tyler has an active roster of woodwind and piano students of all ages in greater Boston.
-He is also on faculty with the Shrewsbury Instrumental Lesson Program and the Prodigy Program at Westwood Public Schools, teaching saxophone and clarinet.
-Tyler’s hobbies include adventurous home cooking, fantasy basketball, listening to podcasts, learning Portuguese, and spending time with friends, especially in his beloved Boston neighborhood, Jamaica Plain, where he lives with his friendly cat, Franklin.
+In addition to performing and writing, Tyler has an active roster of private woodwind and piano students in New York and is on faculty at the Great Neck Music Conservatory.
+Tyler’s hobbies include adventurous home cooking, fantasy basketball, listening to podcasts, learning Portuguese, and spending time with friends, especially in northern Brooklyn, where he lives in a musical community along with his friendly cat, Franklin.